Online Hospital Unit Secretary Training Program

 - Business communication

 - Medical insurance coding

 What Can I Do with My Training?

 With a hospital unit secretary education, you may find administrative career opportunities in settings such as hospitals and nursing facilities.
-Career opportunities for all secretaries and administrative assistants is expected to grow at an average rate of 11% from 2008-2018, with a faster than average growth for those in the medical field, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-As of 2010, median salaries for unit secretaries ranged from $23,098-$31,604, while median hourly wages for hospital unit secretaries ranged from $10.83-$14.67, according to PayScale.com.
+Career opportunities for all secretaries and administrative assistants is expected to grow at an average rate of 3% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+As of 2016, the median hourly wage for unit secretaries was $13.00, according to PayScale.com.

 With a background in medical terminology, you may also find opportunities as a medical transcriptionist.
-This field is also expected to see a growth rate of 11% between 2008-2018, according to the Bureau.
-PayScale.com reports the median annual salary range for medical transcriptionists in 2010 to be $24,793-$36,099.
+However, this field is expected to see a 3% decline in employment between 2014 and 2024, according to the BLS.
+PayScale.com reports the median hourly wage for medical transcriptionists in 2016 to be $15.00.